Latest Winning Numbers:

 Are prizes taxable?

-What are the payout options?
+What are the payout options if I win the jackpot?

 What happens if I lose a ticket?

-Mega Millions® is not responsible for lost or stolen tickets.
-Protect yourself by signing the back of your tickets.
+Mega Millions® and our participating lotteries are not responsible for lost or stolen tickets.
+Protect yourself by signing the back of your ticket(s).
 Lottery tickets are bearer instruments.
-Unless signed, anyone in possession of the ticket can file a claim.
+Unless signed, anyone in possession of the ticket can file a prize claim.

 What happens to a Mega Millions jackpot prize if it is not claimed?